 Cherry blossoms are the most popular spring symbols across the globe.
-From late March till early April you cand enjoy them at the Valle del Jerte area in Caceres, the Province of Extremadura.
-There´s even a cherry blossom festival called “Fiesta del Cerezo en Flor” where you can experience local gastronomy, thematic events, and epic views of 1.5 million cherry trees in the peak of their beauty.
+From late March till early April you can enjoy them at the Valle del Jerte area in Caceres, the Province of Extremadura.
+There´s even a cherry blossom festival called “Fiesta del Cerezo en Flor” where you can experience local gastronomy, thematic events, and epic views of 1.5 million cherry trees at the peak of their beauty.

-If you decide to undergo a drive through the cherry blossoms of Valle del Jerte, your main stops should be the villages of Valdastillas, Piornal, Barrado, Cabrero, Casas del Castañar, El Torno and Rebollar.
+If you decide to undergo a drive through the cherry blossoms of Valle del Jerte, your main stops should be the villages of Valdastillas, Piornal, Barrado, Cabrero, Casas del Castañar, El Torno, and Rebollar.
 The route is only 50 kilometers long, but it´s definitely worth experiencing at least once.

 Also read: Must-See Magical Forests in Spain

 Alternatively, you can find cherry tree plantations in Torres (Jaen, Andalusia) and La Salzadella (Castellon, Valencian Community).
 The last one also houses a fair called “Feria de La Cereza Arte y Tradicion“, where you can find local artisan products, recently- picked cherries and taste special Cherry Menu ( like the one I´ve shared on my Hazelnut Gastronomic Weeks post, but with cherries being the star-ingredient).